bozensel/how-to-check-cpu/README.md

 # how-to-check-cpu
 how to check cpu from multiple devices and warn user if there is abnormaly.

+Netmiko and TTP is used to creat this program.

+Netmiko is a module that makes it easier to use paramiko for network devices.
+Netmiko uses paramiko but also creates interface and methods needed to work with network devices.
+First you need to install netmiko: pip install netmiko.

+TTP is a Python library for semi-structured text parsing using templates.

 See a sample CPU output from a network Device.

 <img width="320" alt="CPU_CLI" src="https://user-images.githubusercontent.com/94804863/163663564-45ed7cb0-7e30-4aa0-a732-ee8d1158e222.PNG">